Art by Victor Ehikhamenor

 Plucking with her pincer, Sara estimated days by the stacks of policies in the room.
 The insurance company's Marie had her husband on the telephone.
 "You'll have to take off at noon that Friday.
 Tell them the other flights are filled.
 Or should I get single seats on different flights?"
 Her sentence suddenly flipped up at the end.

 The stage of the Good Life.
 A man comes home from work, off the wall where he picked at paperwork day after day.
-He relieves the cramp in his mind with reveries of wandering around Montreal in search of a game that has French explorers in it.
+He relieves the cramp in his mind with reveries of wandering around Montreal in search of a game with French explorers in it.
 He plays Bridge one or two nights a week, poker on a third night, and golf on Saturday afternoon.
 His children stand to inherit an attic of games.
-In The Good Life, not always a mundane drama, the puppets have policies that insure their stage, claims against their destructions.
+In The Good Life, not always a mundane drama, the puppets have policies insuring their stage, claims against their destructions.

 On this stage, the freedom Sara had chosen was foolhardiness.